Review-essay of Robert Wilson’s Walking at the Norfolk & Norwich Festival, England in 2012.

 Near the end of the twentieth century, Milan Kundera wrote about ‘a secret bond between slowness and memory, between speed and forgetting’.
 Kundera’s paean to considered action, Slowness, was written in 1995, the year the dot-com bubble began its ascent.
 In 2011, Tom Chatfield contributed to a series of books developed by the London-based enterprise, The School of Life, with a volume titled, How to Thrive in the Digital Age.
 According to Chatfield, we need both ‘wired’ and ‘unwired’ time if we are to flourish in our technologically mediated lives.

-Robert Wilson’s Walking, presented by the Norfolk & Norwich Festival in 2012, was an adversary to wired time.
-I was required to surrender my smart technology and timekeeping device before I set out on my slow march through the North Norfolk coast.
-Initially, I was guided by an ‘angel’, who walked beside me while I established my tortoise-like pace.
+Robert Wilson’s Walking is an adversary to wired time.
+I was required to surrender my smart technology and timekeeping device before setting out on a slow walk through the North Norfolk coast.
+Initially, I was guided by an ‘angel’, who walked beside me as I established a tortoise-like pace.
 ‘Have you found the rhythm?’, he asked.
-I replied affirmatively and he retreated.
-I was left alone with a feeling not unlike being sent away for my first day at school.
+I replied affirmatively and so he retreated.
+I was left alone with a feeling like being sent away for my first day at school.

 I passed through a series of installations.
 In the first, a low-frequency rumble from a funnel-like excavation filled my ears.
 When I continued my journey, I experienced an increased sensitivity to high frequencies.
 It was as if the rumble had prepared my hearing for the high-pitched sounds of whispering reeds, which lined a narrow stream.
 This acute feeling of aural ‘lightness’ was matched by the vibrant sight of zinc-white stones in a neat line that marked my path through the grassy fields.